 My work on the Speech Bubbles font began with historical research.
 My first resource was a close friend who is a successful German comic artist.
 I had previously worked with him to transform his lettering art into an OpenType font.
 This allowed his publishing house to easily translate cartoons from German to other languages without using another font, as Helvetica rounded.

-My friend showed me the most exciting, outstanding and graphically appealing speech bubbles from his library.
-I looked at early strips from Schulz (Peanuts), Bill Waterson (Calvin & Hobes), Hergé (TinTin), Franquin, as well as Walt Disney.
-The most inspiring was the early Krazy Kat and Ignatz (around 1915) from George Herriman.
-I also studied 1980’s classics Dave Gibbon’s Watchmen, Frank Miller’s Ronin and Alan Moore and David Lloyd’s V for Vandetta.
-Contemporary work was also a part of my research—like Liniers from Macanudo and work of Ralf König.
+My friend showed me the most exciting, outstanding, and graphically appealing speech bubbles from his library.
+I looked at early strips from Schulz (Peanuts), Bill Waterson (Calvin & Hobbes), Hergé (TinTin), Franquin, as well as Walt Disney.
+The early Krazy Kat and Ignatz (around 1915) from George Herriman was the most inspiring.
+I also studied 1980’s classics Dave Gibbon’s Watchmen, Frank Miller’s Ronin and Alan Moore, and David Lloyd’s V for Vendetta.
+Contemporary work was also a part of my research—like Liniers from Macanudo and the work of Ralf König.

 By purchasing this font you agree to Harald Geisler’s End User License Agreement (EULA), which can be viewed here.